random689/tp/docs/DeveloperGuide.md

       Use case ends.

-#### Use Case 07: Filtering a student or teacher by involvement or tag
+#### Use Case 07: Filtering a student or teacher by involvement and/or tag

 **MSS**

-1. User requests to find a specific student or teacher by involvement or tag.
+1. User requests to find a specific student or teacher by involvement and/or tag.
-2. User provides the involvement and tag values to search for.
+2. User provides the involvement keyword(s) and/or tag keyword(s) to search for.
-3. NewAddressBook finds all matching students or teachers.
+3. NewAddressBook shows a list all matching students or teachers.

     Use case ends.

 **Extensions**
 * 2a.
 The tag values provided are invalid (ie. contain alphanumeric characters).

     * 2a1.
-NewAddressBook tells the user that his input is invalid.
+NewAddressBook tells the user that the input is invalid.

-      Use case ends.
+      Use case resumes at step 2.

 * 3a.
 No students/teachers match the name specified by the user.